Model Context Protocol (MCP) Integration

 API Endpoints

-The MCP server exposes endpoints under /api/mcp/
+The MCP server exposes endpoints under /api/mcp/:

-: List available MCP tools
+POST /api/mcp/tools/call: Execute an MCP toolGET /api/mcp/tools/list: List available MCP tools

 Tool Execution Format